CDDelta/covid-19-fact-checker/README.md

 firebase deploy --only functions,firestore
 ```

-4. Point the Twillio Programmable SMS webhook to the `onMessageReceived` Firebase Function.
+4. Point the twilio Programmable SMS webhook to the `onMessageReceived` Firebase Function.

-You can now message your Twillio phone number to use the SMS responder or visit the dashboard at your Firebase Hosting domain.
+You can now message your twilio phone number to use the SMS responder or visit the dashboard at your Firebase Hosting domain.

 ## License